SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_70.png)

 34. After 'Address3' column you will now see your new 'Full_Address' column that now contains the complete address
-<br>!
-Note: Depending on screen size you may need to scroll to the right to see 'Full_Address'
+<br> Note: Depending on screen size you may need to scroll to the right to see 'Full_Address'
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_80.png)

 35. Click on the 'Data Intelligence Metadata Explorer' drop down